arup-group/easyio-configuration-updater/README.md

 The `easyio_configuration_updater.sh` script will scan the download directory for backup files and create an expansion of each archive in the supplied output directory.
-Using the supplied keys directory, it will install new keys in the appropriate location in the backup path and also edit the `data_mapping.json` file in the `DataServiceConfig` folder.
+Using the supplied keys directory, it will install new keys in the appropriate location in the backup path and edit the `data_mapping.json` file in the `DataServiceConfig` folder.
+It will also update the `time.dat` file within the `firmware_data.tar` file.
 Finally it will re-archive the edited backup ready for upload and restore to the controller.

 The four steps below are:
 - Create and download backup files from controllers
 - Create new keys using device name information in backup files
-- Install keys and updates to cloud configuration file in an altered version of each backup file
+- Install keys and other updates in an altered version of each backup file
 - Upload backup files and restore

 Bash shell: